 Appointed individuals from member institutions and organizations form the Assembly of UArctic.
 The Council functions as the member forum for consultation, cooperation and for the implementation of UArctic programs through the member institutions.

 All members may participate in and lead the development and delivery of UArctic program activities.

 Representation on the Assembly of UArctic

-All members can appoint up to two persons to represent their institution on the Council of UArctic.
+All members can appoint two persons to represent their institution on the Council of UArctic.

-All members have equal rights of representation on the Council, with each member having one representative and one alternate.
-Each member is entitled to develop its own procedures for selecting its representative and alternate on the Council.
-We recommend that all UArctic members have one representative and one alternate to ensure smooth communication.
+All members have equal rights of representation on the Council, with each member having one primary and one alternate Council representative.
+Each member is entitled to develop its own procedures for selecting its representatives on the Council.
+We recommend that all UArctic members have one primary and one alternate representative to ensure smooth communication.

 Role of Assembly Representatives

-The main role of a Council member representative is to promote UArctic and its activities within their respective home institutions.
-In addition, member representatives have a responsibility to:
+The main role of a Council representative is to promote UArctic and its activities within their respective home institutions.
+Member representatives also have a responsibility to:

 - Identify the needs and potential for greater UArctic involvement;